A Fresh Approach to Cybersecurity Planning for Web Hosters

 A day in the life of a hosting provider can swing like a clock pendulum from being uneventful when technology and process are ticking along nicely, to incidents that threaten to paralyze your operation.

-More often than not, hosting providers will face security events that differ in severity; minor ones contained and resolved in isolation, with minimal impact to your operational performance, to more severe incidents that can temporarily disrupt your business and that of your end customers.
+More often than not, hosting providers will face security events that differ in severity; from minor ones contained and resolved in isolation, with minimal impact on your operational performance, to more severe incidents that can temporarily disrupt your business and that of your end customers.

 Despite the level of severity, dealing with these breaches is a reactive task that requires an investment of time from your incident response teams.

 Web Hosting is a highly competitive industry.
-The number of incidents followed by the laborious clean-ups, can over time, impact your company’s bottom line and put you at a competitive disadvantage.
+Over time, the number of incidents followed by the laborious clean-ups can impact your company’s bottom line and put you at a competitive disadvantage.